paulbellamy/paulbellamy.github.com/_drafts/2011-05-25-introducing-mango.markdown

 * ShowErrors
 * Routing

+## How Fast Is It?

+I've included some benchmarks in the mango\_test.go file, you can run them with:

+    gotest -test.bench=".\*"

+On my laptop I get about 0.14-0.16 ms per request, which is about 6500-7000 requests/second.
+So, it's fairly fast.
+No doubt there is room for improvement to happen as the project develops.

 ## More Info

 Check out the [github repo](http://github.com/paulbellamy/mango) for more information on Mango, and to stay up to date on the newest developments.